confluentinc/examples/ccloud/docs/includes/generic-subset.rst

-There are many other configuration parameters for the connect worker and |crep|, but we will show you only the pertinent ones that vary for the origin and destination clusters.
+There are many other configuration parameters for the Connect worker and |crep|, but we will show you only the significant ones.
+These configurations are not meant to be complete.